Frequently Asked Questions

-Q: I would like to find hospitals which support foreign languages.
+Q: I would like to find hospitals where foreign languages are available.

-A: There is a website called Kyukyu Iryo Net Hiroshima.
-It has a search function to find medical institutions by fields of care and supported languages.
+A: The website Kyukyu Iryo Net Hiroshima has a search function to look up medical institutions by fields of care and languages available.

 Q: Do you offer job referrals?